Management Skills Master Class

 You local bookshop is stuffed full of books claiming to help you manage better.
 So why take this course?
 Because this course has the most important points.
 It is easily understandable and you are able to get quick practical advice about the every day challenges I know you face.
 If you think academic theories are going to help – this is not the course for you.

 I want you to prepare to make your management life easier.
 I want you to experience the thrill of knowing you manage your team well.
 And I want you to have a reputation as the sort of manager that people imitate.
 That people want to be like.
-That’s why I’m sharing these 50 lessons with you.
+That’s why I’m sharing these 50 lectures with you in a special 7 Master Classes.
 You’ll find these lessons spread over the course:

 - Manage yourself:You’ve got to have a clear sense of who you are before you manage others.
 Personal credibility is a big factor in a manager’s success.

 - Empower your people: People can be powerful – but only when the right management behaviours enable them to tap into that power.
 How you prepare for crucial interactions with others will determine your success.

 - Make things happen: A manager gets things done.
 Getting things done means applying the right tools and techniques that make sure the right things get done.